Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 layout: ../layouts/MarkdownLayout.astro
 title: Rules
 ---
-Rule Book Build: January 2024
+Rule Book Build: February 2024

 **Homestuck: ATCG** is a competitive card-based game for 2- 4 players, similar to a trading card game, but with a deck-building mechanic that utilizes point-buy instead of randomized booster packs.

+*Note: Play-Testing as of now has only been made for 2 player games.*

 The game is designed to be played on the virtual platform, Tabletop Simulator, made by Berserk Games, and available through the Steam application.

-(Homestuck: ATCG also has an alternative format that is co-operative, and can be played with 1-4 players.
-This format is called **Boss Mode**.)
+(Homestuck: ATCG also has an alternative format that is co-operative, and can be played with 1-5 players.
+This format is called [Boss Mode](./Rules_BossMode).)

 ## Before You Play
 Before the game begins, all players must assemble their own deck in a process called “deck-building.”
 Every deck contains a total of 49 cards, with exactly one Planet Card included- but not every player's deck will be the same. *Deck-Building specifics will be covered later*.